-This is a low status segment that wishes to emphasise that which is contrary in its consumption patterns.
-They are highly brand-oriented and prefer brands with a high prestige that can positively affect their otherwise moderate status.
-They make their decisions based on other people's opinions, and well-known brands provide them security both in terms of quality (being an important dimension of their lives) and through recognition from others.
-At first glance, the consumption and sociodemographic characterization of this segment seem wholly incompatible.
+This is a low status segment that wishes to emphasise the contrary in its consumption patterns.
+They are highly brand-oriented and prefer brands with a high prestige that can positively affect their otherwise not too high status.
+They make their decisions based on other people's opinions and well-known brands provide them security both in terms of quality (being an important dimension of their lives) and through recognition from others.
+At the first glance, the consumption and socio-demographic characterization of this segment seem wholly incompatible.
 Not even lifestyle characteristics can help this very much.
-By carrying this inconsistency further, their ostentatious consumption, being the most important feature of this segment, becomes clear.
-In this way, it is their status that explains their consumption pattern.
+But carrying this contradiction further, their ostentatious consumption, being the most important feature of this segment, becomes clear.
+In this way it is their status that explains their consumption pattern.